River Bank Reserve

 Old growth trees can have a diameter of up to two metres and there are a number of such specimens in this Reserve.

-Included on the route is a short loop encompassing a semi-permanent pool.
+Included on the route is a short loop encompassing an ephemeral pool.
 This pool can hold good numbers of waterfowl in season.

 The Reserve is also habitat for numerous bushbirds which can be heard calling throughout.
 See here for a list of birds recorded at this site.

 Guildford was established in 1829 at the confluence of the Helena River and Swan River, being sited near a permanent fresh water supply.

 During Captain Stirling’s exploration for a suitable site to establish a colony on the western side of the Australian continent in the late 1820s, the exploration party of boats found a fresh water stream across the river from the site of Guildford which they called Success Hill.

 Guildford was originally the centre of the Swan River Colony before Perth succeeded in being the dominant location of the Swan Coastal Plain.

 A Guildford Town Trust was established in 1838, but ceased to function within a couple of years.
 It was reconstituted in 1863, and became the Municipality of Guildford in 1871.